Capture of Fort Niagara: Battle

 Once the British had recovered Fort George, Fort Niagara was vulnerable to a British attack.
 Its defenders consisted of Captain Nathaniel Leonard's company of the 1st U.S. Artillery, Captain Frank Hampton's company of the 24th U.S. Infantry, and small detachments (mainly convalescents, wounded or sick men) from other regular units.
 Captain Leonard was in command of the fort.
 He had been attracting unfavourable reports from his superiors since taking charge of the fort in 1812 and was a notorious drunkard, but orders to replace him as commandant had not been carried out.
 The defences of Fort Niagara had been allowed to deteriorate and damage to the outer defences caused by artillery fire in 1812 and early 1813 had not been repaired, although this was not to be a factor in the fort's capture.

 Drummond had ordered boats to be brought forward from Burlington.
 They proceeded by water to the mouth of the Four Mile Creek, from where Canadian militia carried them overland on sledges to Fort George.
-On the night of 18 December, a force consisting of the 100th Foot, the grenadier company of the 1st Battalion of the Royal Scots, and the grenadier and light companies of the 41st Foot, with some small detachments of militia and Holcroft's Company, 4th Battalion Royal Artillery crossed the river 3 mi above Fort Niagara.
+On the night of 18 December, a force consisting of the 100th Foot, the grenadier company of the 1st Battalion of the Royal Scots, and the grenadier and light infantry companies of the 41st Foot, with some small detachments of militia and Holcroft's Company, 4th Battalion Royal Artillery crossed the river 3 mi above Fort Niagara.
 The force numbered 562 and was under the command of Colonel John Murray, the commanding officer of the 100th Foot.
 They were equipped with axes and scaling ladders and under orders to use the bayonet so as not to lose the advantage of surprise.

 They captured American pickets posted in the village of Youngstown, the men having been trying to stay warm instead of keeping watch.
 One of the prisoners was forced to reveal the American challenge and password.
 The British force then advanced silently towards the fort.
 An advance party of some artillerymen and the grenadier company of the 100th under a lieutenant and a sergeant approached the gate, where the sergeant affected an accent from the southern American states and confused the guard long enough to gain entry.
 By the time the defenders became aware of the deception, it was too late to stop the British from rushing in.

 Resistance came mainly from two buildings, the South Redoubt and the Red Barracks, which was being used as a hospital.
 Some of the defenders barricaded themselves inside the South Redoubt of the fort and held off repeated attempts to break into the building.
 However, when they refused demands that they surrender, the British commander offered no quarter to the defenders.
-When the attackers forced their way into the building, the infamous order was given to "Bayonet the whole".
+When the attackers forced their way into the building, the order was given to "Bayonet the whole".